amirda-2116/StudyBuddy-AI/README.md

 # STUDYBUDDY AI

-StudyBuddy AI is a student-focused exam preparation project built to make studying from large PDFs more effective.
-While preparing for exams, students often struggle to decide what topics to focus on when faced with long notes or textbooks.
-This project aims to solve that problem using AI.
+StudyBuddy AI is a student-focused exam preparation project built to make studying from large PDFs more effective using AI.

-The system allows students to upload their notes or textbooks in PDF format.
-It uses a Retrieval-Augmented Generation (RAG) approach to retrieve relevant information directly from the uploaded content and then generates useful study material such as summaries, important questions, MCQs, and viva-style questions.
+Students upload PDFs, and the system uses a RAG approach to generate summaries, important questions, MCQs, and viva-style questions from the content.

 Students can ask doubts based on the uploaded PDF, and the AI answers using relevant content from the notes.

-The AI can act like an examiner by conducting mock quizzes or viva sessions.
-It evaluates student responses, assigns marks, and provides feedback, helping students understand their strengths and areas that need improvement.
+The AI acts like an examiner by conducting mock quizzes or viva sessions and providing marks and feedback to help students improve.

-This project was built as a learning-focused model to explore AI architecture, document-based retrieval, and how AI models can be used to support real-world education use cases.
+This project was built to apply AI concepts to a real problem faced by students during exam preparation.

 # KEY FEATURES
 - Upload PDFs (notes or textbooks)